-Oil prices hit 2018 low, even as OPEC plans to cut output
+Oil prices hit year low as OPEC considers output cut

-LONDON (Reuters) - Oil prices fell on Friday to their lowest this year, on course for their biggest one-month decline since late 2014 when OPEC opted to pump as much crude as it could to gain market share and sent prices on a near-unbroken two-year slide.
+LONDON (Reuters) - Oil prices fell to their lowest in a year on Friday, on course for their biggest one-month decline since late 2014, even as oil producers consider cutting production to try to stem a rising global surplus.

-Global supply, led by the United States, is growing more quickly than demand and to ward off a build-up of unused fuel such as the one that emerged in 2015, the Organization of the Petroleum Exporting Countries (OPEC) is expected to start withholding output after a meeting planned for Dec.
+Oil supply, led by the United States, is growing more quickly than demand and to ward off a build-up of unused fuel such as the one that emerged in 2015, the Organization of the Petroleum Exporting Countries is expected to start withholding output after a meeting planned for Dec.
 6.

 But this has done little so far to prop up the price.
-The value of a barrel of oil has dropped by 17 percent so far in November, in a seven-week streak of losses.
+The value of a barrel of oil has dropped by around 20 percent so far in November, in a seven-week streak of losses.

 “The question is now how much longer bears are able to keep firing.
 Are they going to run out of ammunition shortly or they have ample supply of bullets?”
 PVM Oil Associates strategist Tamas Varga said.